nunogoncalves/SwagDogsApi/README.md

 - Download swagger-ui from https://github.com/wordnik/swagger-ui
   - Clone to your compute and copy the contents of dist folder to your a application public folder.
-  - You probably need to check the index.html path to load it in your broswer afterwards.
+  - You probably need to check the index.html path to load it in your broswer afterwards. (in this case we have moved the index.html from swagger-ui folder to docs folder)
     - To follow this app's example here's a snapshot of the structure (swagger branch only)

 <img src="https://dl.dropboxusercontent.com/u/2001692/imagesshelf/SwaggerSample/swagger_docs_structure.png" alt="">